Andy Beshear: LGBT rights

-Beshear supports legal same-sex marriage.
-He also supports nondiscrimination laws that include gay, lesbian, bisexual, and transgender people.
+Beshear supports the legality of same-sex marriage.
+He also supports anti-discrimination laws that include gay, lesbian, bisexual, and transgender people.
 He was the first sitting governor of Kentucky to attend a rally staged by the Fairness Campaign, and he supports banning the practice of conversion therapy for LGBTQ youth.
 In 2024, he signed an executive order to ban conversion therapy for minors after Republicans in the state legislature had repeatedly blocked legislative efforts to do so.

 In March 2023, Beshear vetoed a bill creating new regulations and restrictions for transgender youth, including a ban on gender-affirming care; the legislature overrode his veto.
 Beshear also showed support for a group of drag queens he took a selfie with and defended his actions when criticized by Republicans.
+During a February 2026 appearance on The View, Beshear said his faith "teaches him that all children are children of God", while defending his veto of a ban on gender-affirming care.

+In April 2026, Beshear was the featured speaker at the National LGBTQ+ Victory Fund Brunch in Washington D.C.
+He also received the organization's national allyship award for "taking difficult stands, vetoing legislation that would cause harm and remaining steadfast in his commitment to fairness and dignity."

 Pensions

 Beshear has sought to fund the state's pension system, which has accumulated $24 billion in debt since 2000, the most of any state in the country.
 He opposed pension cuts made by Bevin, and said he wants to guarantee all workers pensions when they retire.
 As of June 30, 2020, the Kentucky State Pension Fund was at 58.8% of its obligations for the coming decades.